 June 9, 2025

 My bike came with 27 inch clincher rims.
 I ran sewups for a while.
-They were fun, but I finally decided they were more trouble than they were worth and sold those wheels.
+They were fun, but I eventually decided they were more trouble than they were worth and sold those wheels.

 Now the question is putting 700C clincher wheels on the bike.

-The main thing here is to avoid a wheel that uses a cassette.
+You may or may not want to use wheels that use a cassette.
 The cassette will be too wide and require the frame to be spread.

-At first I thought that spreading the frame was something I absolutely wanted to avoid, but now I am giving it real consideration.
+At first I thought that spreading the frame was something I absolutely wanted to avoid.
+But after giving it more consideration, I went ahead with it (see below).
 It only needs to go from 126mm to 130mm.
 A change of 4mm!
 They call doing this "cold setting" a frame and it is only recommended for a steel frame (and the PX10 is a steel frame!).

-700C wheels that use a freewheel are available and will do what I want.
+700C wheels that use a freewheel are available and would avoid the cold setting.

 700C is 622mm (24.5 inches).